 It is a great pleasure to bring together some of the best disc pain experts in the world to help you better understand your diagnosed condition.
 These spine specialists are each uniquely qualified to provide guidance for virtually any disc-related symptomatic complaint.
-All these caring professionals have volunteered their time and talent with only one goal in mind.
-They want to help you to find lasting and effective back or neck pain relief.
+All these caring professionals have volunteered their time and talent to help you to find lasting and effective back or neck pain relief.
 Meet the editorial board.

-We understand how frightening it can be to be diagnosed with an intervertebral herniation.
+We understand how frightening it can be to be diagnosed with a herniated disc.
 We also know how confusing the many diagnostic terms can be.
-This site will clarify the exact meaning on any term found on your MRI report and will differentiate the various diagnostic conclusions, including annular tears, degenerative disc disease, disc desiccation, herniated discs, bulging discs, ruptured discs, extruded discs, sequestered discs, disc prolapse and slipped discs.
+This site will clarify the exact meaning on any term found on your MRI report and will differentiate the various diagnostic conclusions, including annular tears, degenerative disc disease, disc desiccation, bulging discs, ruptured discs, extruded discs, sequestered discs, disc prolapse and slipped discs.

-You will find enlightening resource sections describing the causes and symptoms of herniated discs.
+Our website features enlightening resource sections describing the causes and symptoms of herniated discs.
 You can investigate spinal disc concerns in the neck, upper back, middle back and lower back and how each location is relevant to the effects produced.
-The site also provides an in-depth look at the spinal disc anatomy to help patients better understand how and why discs can suffer from degeneration or injury.
+The site also provides an in-depth look at the spinal disc anatomy to help you better understand how and why discs can suffer from degeneration or injury.

-Finally, the main goal of the site is to explain the diversity of traditional, complementary and alternative herniated disc treatment options.
-From home remedies to conservative care to disc surgery, there are more choices than ever before.
-Patients must know the positive and negative considerations of each type of therapy in order to select the best treatment approach for their needs.
+The main mission of this website is to explain the diversity of traditional, complementary and alternative herniated disc treatment options.
+From home remedies to conservative care to intervertebral disc surgery, there are more choices than ever before.
+After all, you must understand the positive and negative considerations of each type of therapy in order to select the best treatment approach for your needs.